partio-scout/fj16-roihuapp-backend/README.md

 Install all dependencies:
     `npm install`

-## Environment variaples to be able to use all features of the app:
+## Environment variables to be able to use all features of the app:

 ### User login with only email